Rock City Angels

 Rock City Angels was an American rock band from Florida.
-They found only limited success, and are perhaps best known for having Johnny Depp as a guitarist before he launched his acting career.
+They found only limited success, and are perhaps best known for having Johnny Depp as a guitarist before he pursued his acting career.

 History

 The band was founded in 1981 as The Abusers by singer Bobby Bondage and original bassist Andy Panik after meeting at a screening of the documentary The Decline of Western Civilization.